Time Well Spent

 This page is free to all

-You can offer regular meetings with volunteers to see how things are going and get to know them.
+You should have regular contact with all volunteers, but it’s good practice to offer one-to-one meetings to see how things are going and get to know each of them.

 You could talk about: